How to organize your DISCO with Channel folders, tags, and color indicators

 Use color indicators to make information visible fast

 The best color systems are simple.
 Too many colors make the interface harder to read.
-A small, consistent visual language tends to work better than trying to color-code everything.
+A small, consistent visual language works better than trying to color-code everything.

 Example organization setups